-As a precaution, I advise taking out additional insurance for when you’re out in the wilds.
+As a precaution, I advise taking out additional insurance for when you’re out in the wild.
 Garmin has links to some comprehensive packages that will cover you for $100,000+ of costs, should you need them.

-Taking out insurance isn’t mandatory, but it will protect you in the event of a first responder organisation finding you liable for the cost of rescue.
+Taking out insurance isn’t mandatory, but it will protect you in the event of a first responder organisation finding you liable for the cost of the rescue.

 Waypoints and Routes

 Normally I like to break functions down into their review sections, but that doesn’t make sense when looking at waypoints and routes.

 Neither of these functions uses a unique or independent technology – they both rely on being hand cranked (by that, I mean that you have to either type in or upload both routes and waypoints).